Rent it right

-What services your landlord will provide, such as maintenance of common areas
+- What services your landlord will provide, such as maintenance of common areas

-> - Whether any other bills/charges are included in the cost of your rent, like council tax or water rates
+- Whether any other bills/charges are included in the cost of your rent, such as council tax or water rates

-> - The notice period which you and your landlord need to give each other if the tenancy is to be terminated
+- The notice period which you and your landlord need to give each other if the tenancy is to be terminated

-> What will happen to your security deposit?
+What will happen to your security deposit?

-> According to housing charity Shelter, one in five private renters in England don’t know if their security deposit is protected.
+According to housing charity Shelter, one in five private renters in England don’t know if their security deposit is protected.

-> The Housing Act 2004 helps protect all parties with regard to the return of tenancy deposits and outlines the following:
+The Housing Act 2004 helps protect all parties with regard to the return of tenancy deposits and outlines the following:

-> - Landlords are required to join a statutory tenancy deposit scheme, if they take deposits.
+- Landlords are required to join a statutory tenancy deposit scheme, if they take deposits.
 This means that deposits are safeguarded.